Is Robinhood Available in Canada?

 Both registered and non-registered accounts can be created in just a few simple clicks.

-TFSA, RRSP, Spousal RRSP, margin, and various trust accounts are all available through the trading platform.
+TFSA, RRSP, Spousal RRSP, margin accounts, and various trust accounts are all available through the trading platform.

 Interactive Brokers also offers the ability to trade fractional shares, except in RRSP and TFSA accounts.